capmeth/acid/docsite/docs/configuration/options.md

 ## root

-Root path for the project/library to be documented.
+Root path for the project containing the files to be documented.

 ```js label="default value"
 root: process.cwd()